Automotive head-up display: Timeline

 These displays are becoming increasingly available in production cars, and usually offer speedometer, tachometer, and navigation system displays.

 Night vision information is also displayed via HUD on certain General Motors, Honda, Toyota and Lexus vehicles.
 Other manufactures such as Audi, BMW, Citroën, Nissan, Mazda, Kia, Mercedes and Volvo currently offer some form of HUD system.

 Motorcycle helmet HUDs are also commercially available.

 Add-on HUD systems also exist, projecting the display onto a glass combiner mounted on the windshield.
 These systems have been marketed to police agencies for use with in-vehicle computers.

 Eyes-on-the-Road-Benefit

 The Eyes-on-the-Road-Benefit (ERB), also known as the Head-Up-Display-Advantage, is the term given to the purported advantages provided to motorists when driving using a head-up display (HUD).
 This can also be referred to as a heads-up-device or heads-up design, as compared to traditional dashboard designs, which are referred to as Head-Down-Design (HDD).
-A HUD is an instrument used to communicate information, such as speed, from a vehicle to the driver or pilot.
-HUDs can either be built into a vehicle or can be bought aftermarket and installed to a vehicle's dashboard.
 The benefit of Eyes-on-the-Road systems stems from increased situational awareness and elimination of the need to look away from the road whilst driving, thereby increasing reaction time to external hazards, such as pedestrians.
 There is some evidence to suggest that the scope of the ERB is limited to low cognitive load situations in which the driving task is not particularly complex.